bhyvex/MagickaBBS/README.md

    should work on debian and debian derivatives.
 2. Clone the repo `git clone https://github.com/MagickaBBS/MagickaBBS`
-3. Build JamLib

-  `cd MagickaBBS/jamlib`

-  `make -f Makefile.linux` (Linux) `gmake -f Makefile.linux` (*BSD)

-3. Build libzmodem

-  `cd MagickaBBS/Xmodem`

-  `make` (Linux) `gmake` (*BSD)

-4. Build LUA

-	`cd MagickaBBS/lua`

-	`make linux` (Linux) `gmake freebsd` (FreeBSD)

-5. Build the BBS (You may have to adjust the Makefile for your system)
+3. Build the BBS (You may have to adjust the Makefile for your system)

-  `make -f Makefile.linux` (Linux) `gmake -f Makefile.freebsd` (FreeBSD)
+  `make -f Makefile.linux` (Linux) `gmake -f Makefile.freebsd` (FreeBSD) `make -f Makefile.osx` (macOS)

-6. Make a directory for logs.
+4. Make a directory for logs.

 	`mkdir logs`

-7. Copy the config-default directory to a config directory.
+5. Copy the config-default directory to a config directory.

   `cp -r config_default config`

-8. Edit the config files and update essential information, like system paths and BBS name etc
+6. Edit the config files and update essential information, like system paths and BBS name etc
-9. Copy the ansi-default directory to the one specified in your system path
+7. Copy the ansi-default directory to the one specified in your system path

   eg.

   `cp -r ansi_default ansis`

-10. If you are going to run SSH, you will need to create keys.
+8. If you are going to run SSH, you will need to create keys.
 To do this

   `mkdir keys`